Andriycherepanov/vagrant_ansible/README.md

 ```sh
 http://127.0.0.1:8080
 ```
-User for Icinga: icingaadmin
-Password will be generated in workind directory, file password
+All needed credential will be provided in file password which was created in vagrant directory.

 Best regards,
 Andriy